JacquelineBarry/Hey-Day-Script/README.md

 # **Hey_Day.sh README**

+This script will prompt you to input a name and will then print that name following a "Hey" greeting.

+**So what is Hey Day?**

 **"Hey Day"** is an Auburn University annual tradition spanning back to World War II.

 What began as a day to greet soldiers returning home from the war became a long-standing tradition where students wear name-tags and greet each other, get to know eachother, make new friends,